Grind size is just as important as choosing the brewing method, water temperature, and type of beans, even when you're using a Moka pot.

 Moka Pot Coffee (Stovetop Brewing Overview)

 However, many espresso lovers will argue that the coffee produced by a Moka Pot is not real espresso.
-This is because espresso machines use water at very high pressure and temperature, forcing it to move through a compressed base of ground coffee to extract the intense flavor and aroma from each grind.
+This is because espresso machines use water at very high pressure and temperature, forcing it to move through a compressed base of finely ground coffee (an espresso grind) to extract the intense flavor and aroma from each grind.

 On the other hand, Moka Pot, also called a Stovetop Espresso Maker, doesn’t use high pressure and temperature.
 Instead, it utilizes the natural pressure produced by the steam from the pot.